 You really don’t want to have hundreds of different filing cabinets inside your office, do you?
 The same goes for your contact lists.
 However, you can have as many filing folders, or tags, as you want.

 This is called segmentation.
 It allows you to send different content to different segments of your contact list to make your emails more personal and relevant to your readers.
+Segmentation is frequently used for sending different promotions to groups of contacts based on their previous behaviors or purchases.

 Segmented emails make readers 50 percent more likely to click on a link within the email.
 And more clicks means more eyes on your website and online store, which means — you guessed it — more sales.